pombredanne/centidb/docs/index.rst

 on a Powerpoint slide.

-Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, also known as the core of SQLite 3, the core of MongoDB, and just about 90% of all DBMS wheel reinventions existing in the 40 years since.
+Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, variants of which comprise the core of SQLite 3, the core of MongoDB, and just about 90% of all DBMS wheel reinventions existing in the 40 years since.
 Yet today when faced with a B-tree adulterated with JavaScript and a million more dumb concepts, upon rejecting it as **junk** we are instantly drowned in the torrential cries of a million: *"you just don't get it!"*.
 I fear I do get it, all too well, and I hate it.

 So this module is borne out of frustration.
 On a recent project while experimenting with compression, I again found myself partially implementing